larkintuckerllc/starter-kit/quick-start/README.md

 5. Save the file

-**note**: Unlike the Terraform configurations' variables below, once the infrastructure is created the values of ## Update Terraform Pre-Cluster Configuration's Constants
+**note**: Unlike the Terraform configurations' variables below, once the infrastructure is created the values of constants cannot be changed once the infrastructure is created.

 ## Update Terraform Post-Cluster Configuration's Constants